 In English, when we get angry we might say something like "damn it" or "hell" – or maybe something stronger.
-Similarly, in French, there is a whole different set of curse words that people use to let off some steam.
+Similarly, in the French language, there is a whole different set of curse words that people use to let off some steam.

 These words are often much more graphic and intense than what we're used to in English, and can be quite shocking to hear.
 But despite their vulgarity, these words can also be quite funny and inventive.
 Moreover, many French people are proud of this part of their language – and you can see that, for example, in French movies, as many TV-channels don’t censor the more colorful words.

 So, if you want to become fluent in the French language, understanding some popular French words is a necessity.
 Knowing them will allow you to understand a whole new part of French culture – and thus boost your knowledge of French.

 Are you ready?
 We’ve prepared a list of some of the most common French curse words with appropriate English translation.
 Check them out – and if you're ever in a bind for words to express your frustration in French, you can use one or more of these phrases.
 Of course, be careful when you use these words, they’re spicy.

 10 Most Popular French Swear Words

 Just like in English, there are a few French swear words that people use more than others.
 Here are the ten most popular:

 Merde is one of the most popular French swear words, and it can be used in a number of situations.
 It is equivalent to the English word "shit", and is used to express frustration or anger.
 This is probably the first curse word people get to know when learning French, and it's really versatile.